jacobowiesner/jacobowiesner.github.io/README.md

 Motivation: Build an introductory tool so beginner traders can track cryptocurrency prices for a chosen timeframe.
-It is accessible, it has a huge database from Alpaca Data Markets API amd has an easy to understand stock chart.
+It is accessible, it has a huge database from Alpaca Data Markets API and has an easy to understand stock chart.

 Resources used in the project: I used Alpaca Data Markets free API and their documentation.
 The API gives access to a database of 50+ cryptocurrencies which contain the open, close, minimum, maximum prices for every day for the last 7 years.
 I also used the Plotly JavaScript graphing library.